cryptomanufacturing/Moon-Landing-UBUNTU-BETA/README.md

 # Adjust the miner launch command to the proper amount of GPU's in your system and change the "Rewards Adress" to your own.... or not up to you! :).

 # Step 5
+# Choose which miner you would like to use by commenting out the other one inside a file called RunMiner.sh

+# Step 6
 # Launch everything by opening terminal and running the command below..
 Enjoy.

 # Command: ./Launch_Control.sh